St. James' School (Kolkata)

 St. James' School, Kolkata, India, is a CNI school, and is one of the oldest private schools in India.
-It was founded on 25 July in 1864 by Bishop Cotton, and celebrated its sesquicentenary (150 years) in July 2014.
-It is an all boys school and is associated with the ICSE and ISC Board of Education.
+It was founded on 25 July 1864 by Bishop Cotton, and celebrated its sesquicentenary (150 years) in July 2014.
+It is an all-boys school and is associated with the ICSE and ISC Board of Education.

-The school has four houses which are Cotton, Copleston, Lefroy, and Westcott, each named after an English Bishop who served in India in the 19th century.
+The school has four houses, which are Cotton, Copleston, Lefroy, and Westcott, each named after an English Bishop who served in India in the 19th century.

-In 1900, hockey team of St. James' School won the prestigious Beighton Cup title.
+In 1900, the hockey team of St. James' School won the prestigious Beighton Cup title.